-British Airways has suspended its routes from London Heathrow to Kiev, Ukraine and St Petersburg, Russia.
+British Airways has suspended its routes from London Heathrow to Kyiv, Ukraine and St Petersburg, Russia.

 Based on timetables on ba.com, the last flights from London Heathrow to both Kiev and St Petersburg are currently scheduled to operate on Thursday 3 October 2019.